What is a POS System? How does it Work?

 Evolution of POS

 The POS system has now evolved from its basic form which is a simple cash register.
-It is now a full-fledged retail management software with functions like inventory, transactions, and sales, customer relationships, book-keeping, etc. that helps merchants to automate and manage all these functions from one single platform.
+It is now a full-fledged retail management software with functions like inventory, transactions, sales, customer relationships, book-keeping, etc. that helps merchants to automate and manage all these functions from one single platform.

 Traditional POS vs. Web-based POS

 This is where a web-based POS comes into the picture.
 With the advancement in technology, comes an evolution in the POS.
-Web-Based POS is connected with the internet and has all the features of a traditional POS system.
+Web-Based POS is connected to the internet and has all the features of a traditional POS system.